Helping practitioners sustain their vitality & prevent burnout and moral injury.

 “I feel I have been given a gift.
 A set of tools to start me on a new journey.
 I realise how unhelpful my self-critical voice has been in my career, and feel motivated to try and be a bit kinder to myself.”
 Participant, 2023

-These workshops will introduce participants to the practice and theory of self-compassion, drawing on the work of Kristen Neff and Paul Gilbert and my own practice and research in burnout prevention.
-A series of gentle exercises and written reflections will invite participants to reflect on their own wellbeing and consider their needs at this point in their professional lives.
+These workshops will introduce participants to the practice and theory of self-compassion, drawing on the work of Kristin Neff and Paul Gilbert and my own practice and research in burnout prevention.
+A series of gentle exercises and written reflections will invite participants to reflect on their own well-being and consider their needs at this point in their professional lives.
 The workshops explore how deepening our own relationship with self-compassion can strengthen and enrich our work with others.

 Self-compassion offers us an anchor in times of challenge and uncertainty, and serves us well in moments of professional doubt and transition.